svenssonjoel/COPPE/README.md

 ## Questions

   - Tensor dimensionality is not a hyperparameter?
    `batch_normalize: tensor([h, w, c]) -> tensor([h, w, c])`
+    - The dimensionality is usually inferred from the input, the type (e.g. `conv`) of the layer and the hyperparameters (e.g. `stride`, `kernel_size` and `padding`).
+The dimensionality itself is not considered a hyperparameter.

   - Are there a fixed set of possible hyperparameters?
+    - Depends on what do you mean by fixed.
+For each layer type, the set of possible hyperparameters are different.
+But you can assume that for a given type, the set is fixed.

   - I guess some hyperparameters are only applicable to some kinds of layers?
     Does it make sense to have types of hyperparameters specifically